mrbatty/l4d2_launcher_commands/README.md

 INSTRUCTIONS:

 1. Install script.cfg and script2.cfg into left4dead2/cfg folder
+2. Add this line to your autoexec.cfg:

+alias fov "exec script2"

-2. Use my .bat to start the game.
-You might have to edit it to point to your left4dead2.exe location.
+3. Use my .bat to start the game.
+Edit it to suit your needs.

 That's it!